ge-ne/bibtool/README.md

 pages (and still growing).

-BibTool is written  in C and  has  been compiled on  various operating systems like flavors of UN*X and MSDOG machines.
+BibTool is written  in C and  has  been compiled on  various operating systems like flavors of Unix and MSDOG machines.
 It is distributed in source code.
 No compiled  versions  are  available from  the  author (Useless to ask!).

+# Binary Distributions

+There  exist binary  distributions  of BibTool  for several  operating systems.
+For instance  users of Debian based Linux  systems can access BibTool via their native package manager.

+Before installing from the sources you might want to check whether the package manager of your system provides a sufficiently recent version of BibTool.

 # CTAN Download